 To learn more about the different terminology used when talking about mainframe or green screen automation, check out our blog post.
 It details the difference between mainframes, mid-range servers, mainframe emulation software, and green screen/terminal emulation software.

 As with any business reliant on software or hardware for running their business, they want to minimize risk.

 Mainframe or mid-range servers, while secure, are still prone to risk whenever systems are updated, especially when they are operating alongside modernized applications like Salesforce.

 This makes testing a crucial step to ensure the continued quality of your system.

-In this post, you can learn more about testing mainframes and mid-range servers with automation, or you can download our guide on how to get started with test automation for mainframe and mid-range servers.
+You can learn more about testing mainframes and mid-range servers with automation in the linked post, or you can download our guide on how to get started with test automation for mainframe and mid-range servers.